 - Explore new areas of interest

 - Engage in hybrid learning, and interact with peers from other schools

-- AVD 102 - History of the Visual Arts (3 undergraduate credits)
+- ADV 102 - History of the Visual Arts (3 undergraduate credits)

 Prospective High School Instructor Information

 Entrance Criteria for Hybrid Courses

 - Prospective students must have at least a 3.2 GPA

 - Permission/Recommendation form must be signed by student, parent/guardian, and high school principal